helkey/url-shorten/README.md

 Set up a Google cloud [service account key](https://www.packer.io/docs/builders/googlecompute.html), and download as a .json file into the default gcloud directory (~/.config/gcloud/).

 ### Azure
-Azure Kubernetes installers includ ACS (Azure Container Service) and AKS (Azure Kubernetes Service).
+Azure Kubernetes installers include ACS (Azure Container Service) and AKS (Azure Kubernetes Service).
 [AKS nodes](https://docs.microsoft.com/en-us/azure/aks/acs-aks-migration) use managed disks, support multiple node pools, set of regions, and has a hosted control plane.

 Kubernetes on Azure can be deployed [from a command line interface](https://dev.to/azure/kubernetes-from-the-beginning-part-i-4ifd).